ceckenrode/create-react-app-express-boilerplate/README.md

 To start the application, simply run `npm start`.
 This will start up the Node server and React application using a WebpackDevServer.
 The Node server runs on PORT 3001 by default and the WebpackDevServer runs on PORT 3000.
 All requests from the WebpackDevServer will be proxied to port 3001.

+By default this boilerplate uses Nodemon to watch all JavaScript on the server and restart the server as any of the backend JavaScript or JSON changes.

 ### Managing Front-End Dependencies

 One option for managing front-end dependencies would be to cd into the client folder from the project root and install all dependencies from there.